Raffles City Singapore

 Raffles City is a large complex located in the Civic District within the Downtown Core of the city-state of Singapore.
 Occupying an entire city block bounded by Stamford Road, Beach Road, Bras Basah Road and North Bridge Road, it houses two hotels and an office tower over a podium which contains a shopping complex and a convention centre.
-The mall is managed by CapitaCommercial Trust and CapitaMall Trust.
+The mall is managed by CapitaLand Integrated Commercial Trust.
 It was completed in 1986.

 Built on the former site of Raffles Institution, the first school in Singapore, and located beside the historic Raffles Hotel, its aluminium-finish and simple geometric designs gave a stark, modernist contrast to Victorian architecture and classical architecture which used to characterise architecture in that district.

 History

 Initial plans

 The development, initially called the Raffles International Centre, was announced in 1969.
 It was planned to cover an area stretching from the then-site of Raffles Institution up to the Cathay Building.
 Due to soaring costs and a shortage of skilled workers, the plans were put on hold from 1973 to 1975 and approval for construction was not given until 1979.
 That same year, the development was renamed Raffles City, and the site was shrunken to only the old Raffles Institution location.